Xabi08YT/CAPalgorythm/DevONLY.md

 Don't forget to update the updater.py and the newupdater.py files with your new links !
 The link for the version is line 17 and for the link for the archive is line 43.

+## To create install package

+Include the python micro environment, updater.py, Update folder.
+If the python env does not have the necessary libs installed, at least install wget.
+The updater will install the other.
+If you want the updater to update, just leave version.txt empty.

 ## LICENSE

 MIT License